8 Ways to Develop Resilience During Uncertain Times

 Find like-minded people who can encourage you and whom you can encourage.

 On my recovery journey I needed places where I could be real and accepted.
 Guilt and shame prompted my husband and me to hide; to isolate.
-In time we finally swallowed our pride and trudged into an Al-Anon meeting.
-To our surprise, we felt safe and understood, able to share our inner struggles.
+In time we finally swallowed our pride and trudged into a 12-Step meeting.
+To our surprise, we felt safe and understood, able to share our inner struggles without shame.

-Support groups like Al-Anon turned out to be one of the healthiest choices we made.
+Support groups turned out to be one of the healthiest choices we made.
 Participating in support groups helped us become resilient because they helped us process our feelings in the context of community instead of trying to cope alone.
 We really do need each other more than we know.
+You can find a ist of different types of support groups on the websites tab under “Resources”.

 3) Enlist Steady Spiritual Support